Greece, confident as EU meeting looms, sticks to no-austerity pledge

 Greek government spokesman Gabriel Sakellaridis showed no sign that Greece was backing off on its core demand.

-"The Greek government is determined to stick to its commitment towards the public ... and not continue a programme that has the characteristics of the previous bailout agreement," he told Greece's Skai television.
+"The Greek government is determined to stick to its commitment towards the public ... and not continue a program that has the characteristics of the previous bailout agreement," he told Greece's Skai television.

 He later said: "The Greek people have made it clear that their dignity is non-negotiable.
 We are continuing the negotiations with the popular mandate in our hearts and in our minds."